 Raspberry Pi 2&3, Dragonboard 410c, and MinnowBoard MAX are the prime examples of these devices.

-.Net will aid development of great IoT apps for Windows 10 IoT.
-All thanks to Universal Windows Platform, Visual studio and Azure Cloud Platform, which in turn promises a smooth user experience.
+.Net will aid the development of great IoT apps for Windows 10 IoT.
+All thanks to Universal Windows Platform, Visual Studio and Azure Cloud Platform, which in turn promises a smooth user experience.

 2. Large .Net Community

-Numbers more than 2 million, every single one is ready to share their experiences and observations.
-Anything that can help solving any challenging issue that might crop up in the development process.
+Numbers of more than 2 million, every single one is ready to share their experiences and observations.
+Anything that can help to solve any challenging issue that might crop up in the development process.